On maximal subgroups of ample groups: Property

-The homomorphism $I$ is called the \emph{index map}.
-Clearly, every element of finite order in the group $\F(\langle f\rangle)$ is contained in the kernel of $I$.

-\begin{theorem}[{\cite{Matui}}] Let $f$ be a minimal homeomorphism of a Cantor set.
-Then every element of the kernel of the index map $I:\F(\langle f\rangle)\to\bZ$ is a product of two elements of finite order in $\F(\langle f\rangle)$. \end{theorem}

-Theorem \ref{index1} is the essential part of Propositions 5.4 and 5.5 from the paper \cite{GPS}.
-Theorem \ref{index2} is the essential part of Lemma 4.1 from the paper \cite{Matui}.
-In addition to these theorems, we need another result.
+To prove Theorem \ref{E-for-cyclic-amplified}, we are going to use some advanced results of Matui.
+In \cite{Matui-homology} he introduced the notion of an \emph{almost finite} groupoid (see Definition 6.2 in \cite{Matui-homology}).
+Later Kerr \cite{Kerr} defined almost finiteness for group actions (see Definition 8.2 in \cite{Kerr}).
+Any continuous action of a countable group on a Cantor set gives rise to a groupoid.
+In this particular case both notions are equivalent (see Example 8.5 in \cite{Kerr}).

+\begin{theorem}[Matui {\cite{Matui-homology}}] Let $G$ be a group of homeomorphisms of a Cantor set $X$.
+If the natural action of the group $G$ on $X$ is minimal and almost finite, then the ample group $\F(G)$ has Property \ref{prop-HS}. \end{theorem}